popeindustries/lit/packages/lit-html-server/README.md

 The following render methods accept an `options` object with the following properties:

 - **`elementRenderers?: Array<ElementRendererConstructor>`** - `ElementRenderer` subclasses for rendering of custom elements.
-- **`hydratableWebComponents? boolean`** - Flag to enable hydration metadata for all web component sub-trees.
-Alternative to wrapping web components in `hydratable` directive.

 #### `renderToNodeStream(value: unknown, options?: RenderOptions): Readable`